ycechungAI/moderngl/docs/techniques/headless_ubuntu_18_server.rst

     /usr/lib/x86_64-linux-gnu/libX11.so.6
     /usr/lib/x86_64-linux-gnu/libEGL.so.1

-Double check what library versions you actually have installed and make modifications to what versions we refer to below. moderngl will attempt to load ``libGL.so``, ``libX11.so`` and ``libEGL.so`` by default.
-Optionally you can create symlinks or use python to locate the desired lib files.
-For simplicity we will be using the exact library names.
+Double check that you have these libraries installed.
+ModernGL through the glcontext library will use ``ctype.find_library`` to locate the latest installed version.

 Before we can create a context we to run a virtual display::